 Now copy the single step and layer as it is shown in the image below.
 To do this copy the step to a new layer and drag this layer under the previous one in the layers palette to stack the steps.
 Repeat until you have the image below.

-Repeat this process copying the step to a new layer and dragging the layers behind or in front of the previous layer untill you create a full set of steps as shown below.
-Once you are happy it is best save your work at this point as a .psd file using the save as command from the file menu drop down at the top of the screen.
+Repeat this process copying the step to a new layer and dragging the layers behind or in front of the previous layer until you create a full set of steps as shown below.
+Once you are happy it is best to save your work at this point as a .psd file using the save as command from the file menu drop down at the top of the screen.

-Now merge the layers by selecting the layers in the layers palette and merge them using layer / merge layers from the top, drop down layer menu.
+Now merge the layers by selecting the layers in the layers palette and merge them using layer/merge layers from the top, drop down layer menu.